 The only real downside to this brush is the lack of sonic brushing.
 While it did more than an adequate job of keeping teeth clean in our tests, it isn't on the same plane as sonic level care, and the dentist we consulted with indicated a sonic brush would probably offer a better clean over time.
 However, any brushing is better than no brushing, and electric brushing is a step up from manual, so if you need to get kids jazzed about brushing, this could be a great gateway brush before moving onto sonic as they age.

-This option lacks a wall charger, so you'll need to have an extra or modern wall outlet with a USB port.
+This option lacks a wall charger, so you'll need an extra or modern wall outlet with a USB port.
 While not a deal-breaker, it is a bummer that you might need to purchase something extra to recharge your brush.
 Overall, we think parents and kids will like this inexpensive option that comes with multiple replacement heads and has a cute monster to make cleaning away the plaque fun.

-The light-up action is a double-edged sword; while little ones definitely liked seeing the lights, they distract from the action of brushing and resulting in kids turning off the lights and watching the brush in the mirror instead of diligent dental care.
+The light-up action is a double-edged sword; while little ones like seeing the lights, they distract from the action of brushing and resulting in kids turning off the lights and watching the brush in the mirror instead of diligent dental care.
 However, we think that over time, kids might grow bored with the lights and instead focus on brushing, and the smaller handle could make it easier for younger children to get in the habit of brushing.

-The Cute Kids & Baby Toothbrush is a small electric brush that runs on batteries.
+The Kids & Baby Toothbrush is a small electric brush that runs on batteries.
 This brush has a small size, a small brush head, and super soft bristles.
 It has lights and an automatic shut-off timer to keep kids on track.

 This brush is really too small for most children and is best for toddlers and those under three years of age.
-We like the idea of the lights, but little ones spent more time staring at lights than brushing, and in the end, it was just a distraction from real dental care.
-Overall, this small brush could be a good introduction for toddlers to what it feels like to have an electric toothbrush, but we aren't convinced it is an excellent long-term option as children get bigger.
+We like the idea of the lights, but little ones spent more time staring at lights than brushing, and in the end, it was just a distraction from genuine dental care.
+Overall, this small brush could be a good introduction for toddlers to what it feels like to have an electric toothbrush, but we aren't convinced it is an excellent long-term option as children get older.

-The U-Type Ultrasonic Electric Toothbrush is a U-shaped silicone mouthpiece with brush-like protrusions throughout to rub against teeth while the panda head vibrates to create a sonic type of action on teeth.
+The U-Type Ultrasonic Electric Toothbrush is a U-shaped silicone mouthpiece with brush-like protrusions to rub against teeth while the panda head vibrates to create a sonic action on teeth.
 The idea is interesting, and the design impressed us as innovative.
 It has multiple modes and an automatic timer.
 It is a brush we were enthusiastic to test due to the unique approach used.